Bookmark these best sunscreens for protecting dry skin

 If you’re someone with dry skin but haven’t been able to find the sunscreen that’s best suited for you, here’s everything you need to know about the best ones to invest in.

 For anyone who has dry skin, the aim should always be to pick a skincare product that adds additional moisture to the skin.
 Hence, you should opt for a sunscreen that’s infused with moisturising and hydrating properties.
 Look for ingredients like hyaluronic acid, glycerine, jojoba oil, ceramides and aloe vera.
-For instance, the Avène Very High Protection Sun Cream SPF50+ (Buy it for HKD 185 on Look Fantastic) offers long-lasting hydration (for up to eight hours).
-Similarly, the Shiseido Urban Environment Sun Dual Care (Buy it for HKD 320 on Nordstrom) is formulated with hyaluronic acid that helps with moisture retention.
 Regarding the texture and formulations, opt for creamy ones as they tend to feel comfortable on the skin and do not irritate it further.

 Jump To / Table of Contents